Miss Betty

-Miss Betty is a romance novel by Bram Stoker, written in 1898.
+Miss Betty is a romance novel by Bram Stoker, written and published in 1898 in London by Arthur Pearson.
 It was published one year after the release of Stoker's Dracula.

+Background

 Part of the novel was written in 1891, then titled Seven Golden Buttons.
 Most of this material was reused in Miss Betty.
 The original manuscript was published in 2015.

+It is a historical romance and suspense novel that takes place in the 18th century.
+It is about Betty Pole, a young woman who inherits a fortune.
+She learns that she has a psychic ability to sense events before they happen.
+The novel revolves around her romance with Rafe, who saves her life.